titom73/ansible-arista-network-lab-automation/README.md

 - `avd-reset`:                      Run ansible playbook to reset all devices.
 - `avd-vars-devices`:               Run ansible playbook to extract Devices variables.
 - `avd-vars-input`:                 Run ansible playbook to extract EVPN Fabric variables.

+### AVD with EAPI deployment

+- `eapi-build-isis`:                Run ansible playbook to build EVPN Fabric configuration for generic EOS AVD topology and NO CV with ISIS underlay
+- `eapi-build-ospf`:                Run ansible playbook to build EVPN Fabric configuration for generic EOS AVD topology and NO CV with OSPF underlay
+- `eapi-build`:                     Run ansible playbook to build EVPN Fabric configuration for generic EOS AVD topology and NO CV
+- `eapi-deploy-isis`:               Run ansible playbook to build EVPN Fabric configuration for generic EOS AVD topology and NO CV with ISIS underlay
+- `eapi-deploy-ospf`:               Run ansible playbook to build EVPN Fabric configuration for generic EOS AVD topology and NO CV with OSPF underlay
+- `eapi-deploy`:                    Run ansible playbook to build EVPN Fabric configuration for generic EOS AVD topology and NO CV
+- `eapi-states-validation`:         eapi-states-validation description

+### AVD Tools

+- `eos-backup`:                     Backup current running configuration
+- `snapshot`:                       Extract commands outputs

+### Misc

 - `centos-bootstrap`:               Initial Centos 7 Configuration
 - `cli-config-gen`:                 Run ansible playbook to build EVPN Fabric configuration for generic EOS AVD topology and NO CV with OSPF underlay
 - `configlet-delete`:               Delete Configlets (GLOBAL-ALIASES*) from CVP